Roachcloudops/Roachcloudops/README.md

 **9+ years** building, automating, and securing cloud-native infrastructure.Skilled in all popular DevOps, Kubernetes, monitoring, and containerization tools.

+## 📜 Tech Inspired Quote
+> "Automation is good, so long as you know exactly what you want it to do."
+> — Rob Pike, Go language co-creator

 ---

 ## 🛠️ Skills & Toolset